stridecolossus/JOVE/docs/blog/part-2-triangle/devices.md

 info.pQueueCreateInfos = VulkanStructure.array(VkDeviceQueueCreateInfo::new, queues, RequiredQueue::populate)[0];
 ```

+Notes:

+- The `VulkanStructure::array` construct is detailed in the next chapter.

+- JNA requires a contiguous memory block for the array (which is actually a native pointer-to-array type).

-The `populate()` method of the transient class generates the descriptor for each queue:
+The `populate()` method generates the descriptor for each queue:

 ```java
 private void populate(VkDeviceQueueCreateInfo info) {